doubledherin/gatsby-p5-starter/README.md

     ***Gatsby CLI***
     You'll need to install this node.js package globally, with `sudo npm install -g gatsby-cli`.
 Enter your password when prompted.
 Once it's finished installing, view the available commands by running `gatsby --help`.

-1.  **Create a Gatsby site.**
+### 1. Create a Gatsby site.
-    *Don't just clone this repo.* Instead, use the Gatsby CLI to create a new site, specifying the starter project.
+    *Don't just clone this repo.*

+    Instead, use the Gatsby CLI to create a new site, specifying the starter project.

     ```sh
     gatsby new <your-project-name> https://github.com/doubledherin/gatsby-p5-starter.git